pair-finance/open_rails/README.md

 * Progressive migration, i.e. classical Rails app can bin converted into open API action by action.

 ## TODO
-* Floating input/output schema dependent on params
-* Floating input/output schema dependent on security scope (see next case for the context)
+* Floating input/output schema dependent on params(do we need it? oneOf solution maybe)
-* If has to be possible to pass some param as param or as part of request body.
-For instance
-  * POST /orders  { company_id: 10, ...}
-  * POST /companies/10/orders { ... }
 * In the same situation user which belongs to company 10 has to be able only create orders for company 10
   * Maybe check in the implementatoion body